Safety Tips for Commuting

-As we being to return to the office, Smart Commute would like to offer some tips to commute safely.
+As we return to the office, Smart Commute would like to offer some tips to commute safely.

 Transit agencies have increased cleaning, introduced additional safety measures and made operational changes to adhere to public health guidelines.